baselayer-labs/baselayer-css/README.md

 #### Switch

 Switch from a single column to a multi column layout when the width of the parent element is equal the breakpoint.
-When using different gap values for row and column in `--gap`, you need to define `--col-gap` with your column value to get the correct column width.
+When using different gap values for row and column in `--gap`, you need to define `--col-gap` with your column value to get the correct gap width.
 Otherwise it will stop working and create unwanted gap alternatively unwanted wrapping.

 ```scss
 // Default settings